facebookresearch/CrypTen/README.md

 1. The linear SVM example, `mpc_linear_svm`, generates random data and trains a SVM classifier on encrypted data.
 On a single node, you can run it as follows
-2. The LeNet example, `mpc_cifar`, trains an adaptation of LeNet on CIFAR in cleartext and encrypts the model and data for inference
+2. The LeNet example, `mpc_cifar`, trains an adaptation of LeNet on CIFAR in cleartext and encrypts the model and data for inference.
-3. The TFE benchmark example, `tfe_benchmarks`, trains three different network architectures on MNIST in cleartext, and encrypts the trained model and data for inference
+3. The TFE benchmark example, `tfe_benchmarks`, trains three different network architectures on MNIST in cleartext, and encrypts the trained model and data for inference.
-4. The bandits example, `bandits`, trains a contextual bandits model on encrypted data (MNIST)
+4. The bandits example, `bandits`, trains a contextual bandits model on encrypted data (MNIST).
-5. The imagenet example, `mpc_imagenet`, does inference on pretrained model from
+5. The imagenet example, `mpc_imagenet`, performs inference on pretrained models from `torchvision`.

-For examples that train in the cleartext, we also provide pre-trained models in cleartext in `model` subdirectory of each example subdirectory.
+For examples that train in cleartext, we also provide pre-trained models in cleartext in the `model` subdirectory of each example subdirectory.

 You can check all example specific command line options by doing the following;
-shown here for `tfe_benchmarks`
+shown here for `tfe_benchmarks`:

 ```
     $ python3 examples/tfe_benchmarks/launcher.py --help